-Preliminary assessments were undertaken for the BoP and EN/HG, using abundance indices derived from standardised CPUE analyses, bottom trawl catch-at-age, and catch history.
-These assessments have not been finalised and will be updated once the new catch-at-age data become available.
-Relative abundance series were increasing for both BoP and EN/HG.
+Preliminary assessments have previously been undertaken for the EN/HG stock, using abundance indices derived from standardised CPUE analyses, bottom trawl catch-at-age data, and catch history.
+There is currently no accepted index of abundance for the EN/HG stock, and no assessment.

-TRE 2
+• TRE 2

 There is no accepted stock assessment for TRE 2.
-Trevally in TRE 2 are thought to be part of the biological stock located in the Bay of Plenty (TRE 1); therefore future assessments for TRE 2 will be undertaken in conjunction with TRE 1.
+Trevally in TRE 2 are thought to be part of the biological stock located in the Bay of Plenty (TRE 1); therefore, future assessments for TRE 2 will be undertaken in conjunction with TRE 1.